 America is now home to more than 8000 breweries and, at the last pre-Covid count in 2019, sales of American craft beer was worth $23.9bn and made up more than 13% of the entire American beer market.

 What’s more, America has inspired similar booms in indie ale-making all over Europe.
 Back when the like of Joe Montana and Dan Marino first hit our screens, it was European brewers who were providing instruction and inspiration to America’s early craft brewing pioneers.

 But more recently, the tail wagged the dog, and European brewers have long been replicating American interpretations of what were, originally, indigenous, traditional European beer styles.
 Nearly everything that has driven the indie beer scenes of Europe was first pioneered by US micros and trends are still rippling across the Pond – along with some brilliant beers.

-So when Superbowl LV kicks off between the Tampa Bay Buccaneers and the Kansas City Chiefs on Sunday, we suggest you fill your fridge with a few of the following.
+So when Superbowl LVI kicks off between the LA Rams and the Cincinnati Bengals, we suggest you fill your fridge with a few of the following.

 Sierra Nevada Pale Ale

 A stone-cold American classic and cornerstone of the US craft brewing movement.
 Championing the citrusy Cascade hop, all pine and grapefruit, it remains one of the world’s truly great beers from one of the world’s truly great breweries – and one that’s retained both its integrity and independence.
 Sainsburys £1.80, 5%

 The Americanisation of India Pale Ale is the most significant event to have shaped beer in the last thirty years.
 Not content with re-inventing English IPAs by cranking up the aroma and bitterness, America’s craft brewers have double it, tripled it, made it Imperial and even taken it into the black with dark versions.